It’s time for a warm weather suit.

 My secondary goal with this commission – given that I still don’t have a wide range of summer tailoring in my wardrobe – was to try and make a suit which would have high versatility if worn as separates.
 I’m confident that this design will be.

-The jacket will be single breasted in a regular two button configuation, with peak lapels, extended shoulders and a plain brown cupro quarter lining.
+The jacket will be single breasted in a regular two button configuation, with peak lapels, extended shoulders and a fairly plain quarter lining.
 I didn’t feel like going for a loud lining with this one, which surprised Michael as he knows I tend to wear less conservative colours and patterns on the outside.
 I don’t really know what drew me to a conservative lining, perhaps it’s a sign of my growing appreciation for understatement.

 The trousers will be high waisted, with turn-ups, single pleats and side adjusters.
 I think it’s going to be a splendid suit, and I’m looking forward to seeing the results.